Skip to main content

 Streaming Response

-Unlike other TABS API endpoints, /v1/automate always streams its response.
+Unlike other Tabstack API endpoints, /v1/automate always streams its response.
 You must use a client that can process Server-Sent Events (SSE) to receive real-time updates and the final result.

 Minimal Request Example